Do your managers know how to manage people?

 What’s the value of a good manager?
 To paraphrase a well-known ad campaign, a good manager is priceless.
 After all, it’s hard to quantify all the cascading effects of a manager — whether good or bad — on the rest of an organization.

 Another approach is to hire an outside consultant to conduct focus groups.
-This method enables the facilitator to dig below the surface to either confirm that your managers are doing a great job — or uncover evidence that indicates more employee training and support may be needed.
+This method enables the facilitator to dig below the surface to either confirm that your managers are doing a great job, or uncover evidence that indicates more employee training and support may be needed.

 Employees who are most engaged don’t have to worry about what their managers are thinking.
 That’s because their managers provide continuous feedback to them.
 This allows the employee to quickly make course corrections and to feel successful.

 Employers should be mindful of those they promote into leadership positions.
 Strong communication skills are a must when leading a team of people.
 Consider providing managers with a coach to help them up their game in this critical area of leadership.

 Can you imagine what it must feel like to work for a manager who doesn’t even know you exist?
 Now think about what it must be like to work for someone who genuinely is concerned about his or her staff.
-A good manager is empathetic to their people and demonstrates this routinely.
+A good manager is empathetic to people and demonstrates this routinely.

-Employees don’t need nor do they expect a pat on the back everytime they complete a task.
+Employees don’t need nor do they expect a pat on the back every time they complete a task.
 However, they do need and appreciate acknowledgement for a job well done.
 Employee recognition goes a long way towards retaining valuable talent.

-Trying to put a square peg into a round hole is frustrating for both employer and manager.
-Yet this happens everyday.
-An example is when an employee is asked to take on responsibilities for a task that requires strong critical thinking skills, when clearly their strengths are better suited for customer relations.
+Trying to put a square peg into a round hole is frustrating for both employer and manager, but this happens every day.
+For example, what happens when an employee is asked to take on responsibilities for a task that requires strong critical thinking skills, when their strengths are better suited for customer relations?

 Teach your managers the importance of building on strengths and tapping into other resources when skills are needed that may not be readily available with the current staff.
-Encourage your managers to listen when an employee expresses concern regarding his or her ability to do their best with a task everyday.
+Encourage your managers to listen when an employee expresses concern regarding his or her ability to do their best with a task every day.